legendum/plano/README.md

 The *body* of the POST or PUT request is the value to be stored in the database.
 When sending a JSON value, be sure to use a content type of "application/json", otherwise "text/plain" should work fine for most other value datatypes.
+JSON objects _must_ have a JSON root of "data".

 __Params__
 * `:db` - your database name (it'll be created if it doesn't exist)